Transportation Advocates Drive Home the Message: Federal Support Needed for Health-Oriented Transportation Policies

 - Produced two reports for public release:

-- Americans' Attitudes Toward Walking and Creating Better Walking Communities, available online, presents findings of a poll on the demand for a nonmotorized infrastructure.
+- Americans' Attitudes Toward Walking and Creating Better Walking Communities presents findings of a poll on the demand for a nonmotorized infrastructure.

 - Conducted a workshop, "Connecting Transportation Policy with Physical Activity," January 11, 2003, in Washington, attended by 35 participants from the transportation and public health fields.

 - Made 22 visits to members of Congress to inform them about the links between health and transportation, and developed two policy briefs for use in advocacy efforts.

 - "Policy Recommendations for Transportation and Health," describes how transportation policy affects people's health and lists 10 policy recommendations.

 - "Driving Factors: How Transportation Policy Affects Health," details how federal transportation policy can be used to enhance the nation's health.